GhazaleZe/Microcontoller_LAB/README.md

 This session contains 6 questions in the main file.
 All C codes are in Lab01.c.
 ## LAB 02: Subroutines
 The main is in the S02.c file but questions functions are in the source file.
-## LAB 03: Keypad and LCD, Interrupts
+## LAB 03: Character LCD, Matrix keyboard, Interrupts
 For the keypad notice how columns and rows are connected.
+## LAB 04: LCD interrupts and timers
+The main is in the S04.c file but questions functions are in the source file.
 ### Support:
 ghazalze@yahoo.com